jvasile/Planeteria/README.md

 We have a roadmap in ROADMAP.md, please feel ping us if you want to tackle any of those!

+There are some tests in the `test` directory.
+Run them from the main directory with `nosetests .` and you will see the start of some unit testing.
+Please don't use the tests on a live, deployed install.
+They create and destroy test planets.

 ## Installation

 Planeteria is compatible with Python versions 2.3 - 2.7.
 For an